New Coruna Exploit Kit Targets iPhones with 23 Vulnerabilities

 • Educate yourself about phishing attacks and other common tactics used by cybercriminals.

-Experts are keeping a close eye on how this exploit kit? evolves and whether attackers will find ways to bypass the latest security measures.
+Experts are keeping a close eye on how this exploit kit evolves and whether attackers will find ways to bypass the latest security measures.
 Stay vigilant and proactive to safeguard your device and personal information.

 🔒 Pro insight: The Coruna exploit kit's complexity indicates a sophisticated threat landscape, warranting immediate patching and user awareness efforts.

-The Hacker News
+Covered by The Hacker News

 Related Pings